jpdoshi/dragon-store/README.md

 ## Features

-Below shown are few features that are currently available in dragon store:
+Below listed are few features that are currently available in dragon store:

 - Native app, not a web wrapper.